Denoising Diffusions with Optimal Transport: Localization, Curvature, and Multi-Scale Complexity: Denoising and Localization: Score and Curvature

 \subsection{Score Function: Denoising and Optimal Transport}

 The score function arises naturally in the Fokker-Planck PDE \eqref{eqn:fokker-planck}.
-For a valid probability density $\rho$, the vector field $\nabla \log \rho : X \rightarrow X$ defines the score function. \begin{definition}[Score Function] For a measure $\nu \in \cP_2^r(X)$, denote its density with respect to the Lebesgue measure as $p_{\nu}$ where $\nu = p_{\nu} \cdot \cL^{d}$.
+For a valid probability density $\rho$, the vector field $\nabla \log \rho : X \rightarrow \R^d$ defines the score function. \begin{definition}[Score Function] For a measure $\nu \in \cP_2^r(X)$, denote its density with respect to the Lebesgue measure as $p_{\nu}$ where $\nu = p_{\nu} \cdot \cL^{d}$.
 The score function is $x \mapsto \nabla \log p_{\nu}(x)$. \end{definition}

 It turns out, even for non-vanishing $\eta$, the score function $\nabla \log \rho_{t+\eta}$ induces an optimal plan to localize and denoise from $\mu_{t+\eta}$, defined in \eqref{eqn:forward-wass-descent}, back to $\mu_t$, in the sense of optimal transport (OT).
-In the $\eta \rightarrow 0$ case, score induces the OT map was studied in \cite{chen2024probability,song2020score,jordan1998variational}.
+In the $\eta \rightarrow 0$ case, the score induced by the OT map was studied in \citet{chen2024probability,song2020score,jordan1998variational}.
 We first introduce the OT map.